 Types of mesothelioma

 There are four types of mesothelioma.
-All have been linked to asbestos exposure.
+All are caused by asbestos exposure.

 - Pleural mesotheliomas affect the pleura, or lining that coats the lungs and chest wall, and account for about 75 percent of all cases of mesothelioma.
 Most asbestos-related mesotheliomas are pleural mesotheliomas.

 - Peritoneal mesotheliomas involve the peritoneum, which lines the inside of the abdomen and many of the abdominal organs.
 The remaining 25 percent of mesothelioma diagnoses are peritoneal mesotheliomas.